Maximal $L^{q}$-regularity for the Laplacian on manifolds with edges: Introduction

 and

-for some constant $C>0$ depending only on $\nu$, $p$, $q$, $s$, $\delta$ and $\varepsilon$.
+for some constant $C>0$ depending only on $\nu$, $p$, $q$, $d$, $s$, $\delta$ and $\varepsilon$.
 Hence, in particular, the interplay of the local geometry near the singularity with the evolution can be seen by the choice \eqref{gam2ma}.

 Concerning manifolds with incomplete edge singularities, in \cite{BaVe1}, \cite{BaVe2}, \cite{LyVe} and \cite{Vertm} it has been shown short or long time existence and convergence for certain geometric flows on such spaces.
-However, both the underlined singular analysis theory as well as the linear and quasilinear PDE techniques differ from those in this article.
-Finally, we also refer to \cite{KaSc} for a comprehensive theory providing parametrices construction of edge boundary value problems and elliptic regularity in appropriate scales of weighted spaces.
+However, both the underlying singular analysis theory as well as the linear and quasilinear PDE techniques differ from those in this article.
+We also refer to \cite{KaSc} for a comprehensive theory providing parametrices construction of edge boundary value problems and elliptic regularity in appropriate scales of weighted spaces.
+Finally, we refer to \cite{GKM3} for the closed extensions and resolvents of elliptic operators on manifolds with edges and to \cite{KM} for the study of the Friedrichs extension of second order elliptic wedge operators.
+Note that all of the above situations involve manifolds with edges in a broader or more general sense.

 The rest of the article is organised as follows.
 In Section 2 we recall some basics on the maximal $L^{q}$-regularity theory for linear and quasilinear parabolic problems and prove Theorem \ref{t1}.
-In Section 3 we present some previous results for the Laplacian on manifolds with conical singularities, regarded as a cone differential operator, and then provide certain properties of the $\mathcal{H}_{p,\gamma}^{r,s}(\mathbb{F})$-spaces, useful for treating nonlinear PDE.
+In Section 3 we present some previous results for the Laplacian on manifolds with conical singularities, regarded as a cone differential operator, and then provide certain properties of the $\mathcal{H}_{q,p,\gamma}^{r,s}(\mathbb{F})$-spaces, useful for treating nonlinear PDE.
 In Section 4, using the results of Section 3 together with the perturbation technique from the proof of Theorem \ref{t1}, we prove Theorem \ref{thsec33}.
-An application to PME on edge manifolds and a proof of Theorem \ref{pmeonF} is provided in Section 5.
+An application to the PME on edge manifolds and a proof of Theorem \ref{pmeonF} is provided in Section 5.

-\section{Maximal $L^{q}$-regularity for parabolic equations}
+\section{Maximal $L^{d}$-regularity for parabolic equations}

 Let $X_{1}\hookrightarrow X_{0}$ be a continuously and densely injected complex Banach couple.

 \begin{definition}[Sectoriality] Let $\mathcal{P}(K,\theta)$, $K\geq1$, $\theta\in[0,\pi)$, be the class of all closed densely defined linear operators $A$ in $X_{0}$ such that